Siberians flock to toxic lake for 'Maldives' selfies

 "Nobody went for a swim or touched the water, we know it might be dangerous."

-The Siberian Generating Company has cautioned repeatedly that the site is off limits.
+The Siberian Generating Company has cautioned that the site is off limits.

 "The territory is an industrial zone, not a nature reserve or aquatic park," it says on its website, warning people not to go into the water or use it to water plants.